MattClarkson/CMakeCatchTemplate/README.md

  4. Check it all still builds.
  5. Commit it to your own git repository.

-The substitutions for the second part can be achieved manually or by editing and running `rename.sh`.
+The substitutions for the second part can be achieved manually or by editing and running `rename.sh` in a unix style environment.
 Credit and thanks go to [ddervs](https://github.com/ddervs) for `rename.sh`.

 Note: Running `rename.sh` should be performed on a non-git folder and before running CMake for the first time.